gmc-code/PC-microbit-micropython/docs/lessons/For_loops_with_range.rst

 .. admonition:: Tasks

     #.
-Write a for loop that displays the numbers from 0 to 5.
+Write a for loop that displays the numbers 3,4,5,6,7.
     #.
-Write a for loop that displays the numbers from 0 up to but not including 10.
+Write a for loop that displays the numbers from 4 up to but not including 9.

 ----